|Figure 1: |

 Unusually for similar units of this time period, this model has a fairly well-calibrated spectrum analyzer that can be read to reasonable accuracy in terms of both signal amplitude as well as frequency dispersion - and even over very narrow sweep ranges that can visualize both Bessel Nulls and sidebands of AM, FM and even SSB transmissions.

-This unit is too old to have a built-in computer which means that there are tons components required to perform the necessary analog signal processing, but this also means that the vast majority of components are through-hole and still relatively easy to find!
+This unit is too old to have a built-in computer which means that there are tons of components required to perform the necessary analog signal processing, but this also means that the vast majority of components are through-hole and still relatively easy to find!
 The exceptions to these are, of course, things like the CRT (Cathode Ray Tube) of the 'scope as well as some of the meters and knob hardware, but most of these things could probably be improvised and will likely be available for years to come!